Sharp questioning. Disbelief. Officials are puzzled by my arrival in Chebayish.

 Later around dusk and walking along the waterfront, bewildered looks.
 Some smiles; but some young kids threw stones.

 The plan the following day had been to walk many kilometers along the dirt embankment road that cuts across the vast marshlands.
 But soldiers wouldn’t allow this.

 And there were plenty of them to deter this adventure.
 Checkpoints every 5 km or so along the only road out of town.

-The marshes had been a favoured hiding place for army deserters seeking refuge from the brutality of the long Iran-Iraq War (which had just finished 6 months earlier).
+The marshes had been a favored hiding place for army deserters seeking refuge from the brutality of the long Iran-Iraq War (which had just finished 6 months earlier).

 Some time into the shared taxi ride from Chebayish, I got the driver to let me out.
 Well away from army checkpoints I wandered along the quiet embankment road.

-And took these photos of locals, amid the marshes.
+And took these photos of locals working amid the marshes.